cran/optimLanduse/README.md

 This chapter provides a brief overview of the package functions (Fig.
 1).
-For detailed information on methodological background, functions, and workflow please also refer to Husmann et al. (n.d.).
+For detailed information on methodological background, functions, and workflow please also refer to Husmann et al. (2022).
 We further refer the reader to the respective help pages of the package for more information.